Thousands of U.S. countertop workers could have damaged lungs, safety expert says

 Rebecca Shult, a lawyer for the major quartz company Cambria, said in a March hearing that her company objected to the idea that any one subset of silica-containing products was to blame.
 "For this reason, we take issue with the very nomenclature of 'engineered stone silicosis'" used on California's disease-tracking dashboard, she said.

-Meanwhile, other states — like Hancker's home state of Florida — haven't reported seeing large numbers of countertop workers getting sick.
+Meanwhile, other states — like Hanicker's home state of Florida — haven't reported seeing large numbers of countertop workers getting sick.

 "Please keep in mind, there is only a handful of silicosis cases in the other 49 states," Shult told lawmakers in Congress during a hearing earlier this year.